paulmillr/micro-zk-proofs/README.md

   - witness calculation program:
     - wasm/js for circom2
     - embedded in circuit.json for old compiler

+> [!NOTE]
-- NOTE: when using with existing project, proving/verify keys, witness calculation program and circuit info should be provided by authors.
-Compiling same circuit with slightly different version of compiler will result in incompatible circuit which will generate invalid proofs.
+> When using with existing project, proving/verify keys, witness calculation program and circuit info
+> should be provided by authors.
+Compiling same circuit with slightly different version of compiler
+> will result in incompatible circuit which will generate invalid proofs.

 #### Imports